An NYPD Officer, a nine-year veteran, investigates drug sales in lower Manhattan. He has made 500 narcotics-related arrests.

 Here, where the police routinely engaged in random, unjustified questioning and there is evidence that they do the practice amounts to a violation of the rule.
 The officer’s initial inquiry, based solely on defendant’s presence in the lobby, and the resulting arrest and search were unlawful.
 Therefore, the defendant’s statements and the physical evidence recovered by the police are the fruits of the poisonous tree and must be suppressed.

 In sum, defendant’s motion is granted; all the evidences seized are suppressed.

 For the best and most brilliant New York Criminal Lawyers in the city, contact Stephen Bilkis & Associates.
-Our legal experts have had extensive experience and training in the field and have acquired unique skills that could be beneficial to you.
+Our legal experts have had extensive experience and training in the field and have acquired unique skills that could be beneficial to you, whether you have been charged with petit larceny, drug crimes or theft..
 A New York Drug Lawyer from our firm, among others, may also assist you.
 Call us and have a free consultation.